 - SEND Parent meetings are held throughout the school year and all parents have access to workshops held which offer SEND support.

-- To improve the participation and engagement of parents of children with SEND in their children’s education.
+- To further engage parents of children with SEND in their children's education.